 Credit hours: Units of value given to courses, which equate to academic credits toward your degree.
-Credit hours are loosely based on the number of hours you are expected to spend in a particular class each week (not counting homework or other out-of-class study time).
-Different courses are worth different credit hours.
-Most classes are worth three credits.
-Most academic programs require students to complete a minimum number of credit hours for graduation.
+Credit hours are loosely based on the number of hours you are expected to spend in a particular class each week (not counting homework or other outof-class study time).
+Number of credit hours may vary among courses, but most are worth three credit Most academic programs require students to complete a minimum number of credit hours for graduation.
 For example, most associate degree programs require 60 credit hours.
 Most bachelor's degree programs require 120.